neumino/neumino.github.io/movies.md

-### Sandy Wexler
+### The Outcasts
-*Released on 2017-04-14, vote average 7*
+*Released on 2017-04-14, vote average 6*

-Sandy Wexler (Adam Sandler) is a talent manager working in Los Angeles in the 1990s, diligently representing a group of eccentric clients on the fringes of show business.
-His single minded devotion is put to the test when he falls in love with his newest client, Courtney Clarke, a tremendously talented singer who he discovers at an amusement park.
-Over the course of a decade, the two of them play out a star-crossed love story.
+After falling victim to a humiliating prank by the high school Queen Bee, best friends and world-class geeks, Mindy and Jodi, decide to get their revenge by uniting the outcasts of the school against her and her circle of friends.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/wZBYQcaHdrM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/QkEhyS6kfbs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>